Wylhelm/qa-ai-web/README.md

 # Test Scenario Generator

 ## Overview
-The Test Scenario Generator is an AI-powered desktop application designed to assist testers and QA professionals in creating comprehensive test scenarios.
-It analyzes documents (Word, PDF, and text files) to generate scenarios that adhere to the IEEE 829 standard.
+The Test Scenario Generator is an AI-powered web application designed to assist testers and QA professionals in creating comprehensive test scenarios.
+It analyzes documents (Word, PDF, text files, and images) to generate scenarios that adhere to the IEEE 829 standard.

 ## Key Features
-- Document analysis (Word, PDF, and text files)
+- Document analysis (Word, PDF, text files, and images)
 - AI-powered test scenario generation
-- GUI interface for user interaction
+- Web-based user interface for easy access
 - Scenario history management and storage
-- Customizable system and scenario prompts
-- Adjustable context window size for AI processing
+- File upload and processing

 ## Installation
 1. Ensure Python 3.7+ is installed on your system.